Gabriella439/nixos-in-production/manuscript/WebServer.md

 # Our first web server

-Now that we can build and run a local NixOS machine we can create our first toy web server.
-We will use this toy server throughout this book as the running example which will start off simple and slowly grow in maturity as we increase the realism of the example and build out the supporting infrastructure.
+Now that we can build and run a local NixOS virtual machine we can create our first toy web server.
+We will use this server throughout this book as the running example which will start off simple and slowly grow in maturity as we increase the realism of the example and build out the supporting infrastructure.

 ## Hello, world!